-Ế’s creative process is swings from one extreme to another.
-A lot of time is spent slaving away in solitary confinement, trying to get the perfect color palette, choosing the most accurate synonym, and inserting the just-right amount of self-irony.
-However, it IS a collaborative effort, so we do spend many afternoons on extended co-working sessions.
-We do boring things like discussing quotas, deadlines, and logistics, along with wonderfully exciting things like creative exercises, constructing our vision for the zine, and arguing over if a picture should be 10 pixels to the left.
-Other than that, we are very serious about taking time to shoot the shit.
+Ế’s creative process swings from one extreme to another.
+They spend time slaving away in solitary confinement, trying to get the perfect color palette, choosing the most accurate synonym, and inserting just the right amount of self-irony.
+However, as a collaborative effort, they spend many afternoons on extended co-working sessions.
+They do "boring" things like discuss quotas, deadlines, and logistics, along with wonderfully exciting things like creative exercises, constructing their vision for the zine, and arguing if a picture should be 10 pixels to the left.
+Other than that, they are very serious about taking time to shoot the shit.

-It is fitting that a culturally fringe people like us queers express ourselves not through traditional forums, but through a malleable and experimental channel like art and writing.
-We also interrupt established heteronormative views by “queering up” how pop culture is interpreted as well as our own narratives about the world.
-We hope to offer queer people a platform to share their own stories and thoughts.
+They feel it is fitting that a "culturally fringe people" like queers express themselves not through traditional forums, but through a malleable and experimental channel like art and writing.
+They also interrupt established heteronormative views by “queering up” how pop culture is interpreted as well as their own narratives about the world.
+They hope to offer queer people a platform to share their own stories and thoughts.

 Quyên Quyên and Ian Quee met at an LGBTQ visibility workshop in Hanoi and decided to make a zine together.
-It’s a collection of comics, poetry, low-key art and film reviews.
+It’s a collection of comics, poetry, low-key art, and film reviews.
 The first issue is titled Ế/Unsold and deals with gender and identity questions/thoughts/jokes.
 Ian Quee is trained in the science of psychology.
 In reality, it's part of his scheme of becoming a better artist.
-Quyên Quyên studies a mixed bag of literature and art history at Stanford University.
+Quyên Quyên studies a mix of literature and art history at Stanford University.